21 December 2024

 A year after Ms. Hester’s death, the first Transgender Day of Remembrance was observed in Boston and San Francisco.
 Subsequent observances—in which I’ve participated—consist of participants reading the name of a transgender or gender-variant person who was murdered because of their gender identity or expression.

-Therefore, I will end today’s post with the name of one such victim: Andrea Doria Dos Passos
+Therefore, I will wrap up today’s post with the name of one such victim: Andrea Doria Dos Passos

 The 37-year-old transgender woman had been dealing, like too many of us, with housing insecurity for some time.
-On the night of 23 April, she was experiencing homelessness and was sleeping near the entrance of Miami City Ballet when a man approached and violently beat her to death.
+On the night of 23 April, experiencing homelessness, she was sleeping near the entrance of Miami City Ballet when a man approached and violently beat her to death.

 The next morning, a Ballet employee came upon her body and called the police.
 Because of security camera footage, the perpetrator was caught quickly: an unfortunately rare outcome in too many cases.